 “If it’s not in your heart and it’s just in your head don’t do it,” Janette said.
 “Because there are so many sleepless nights, there are so many times that you want to give up because you’re all alone.
 When your family’s asleep, you’re up working.
 When your friends are out and they’re having dinner parties or get-togethers … you’re not there because you’re at vendor events or you’re online virtually promoting your products.
 You miss out on so much, and it’s a family sacrifice as well.”

 But this isn’t the only obstacle Janette has faced.
 She shared her least favorite part of being an entrepreneur – being let down by supporters:

 “So many organizations that say they’re going to help you or they have help for you, but then they pass you off to someone else – it’s not actually them.
 And so you get passed and tossed about … like in a small boat in the middle of an ocean and a storm, and it just becomes so disheartening.
 So you don’t want to deal with anyone else, you don’t want to talk to anyone else, you just want to continue on your own.”

-It requires high levels of commitment and persistency to succeed in founding and running ones’ own business.
-A life spent with challenge can meld one into a more effective business owner.
+It requires high levels of commitment and persistence to succeed in founding and running ones’ own business.
+A life spent with challenges can meld one into a more effective business owner.

 Earning the Reward

 So with all this difficulty, where is the reward?
 Why be an entrepreneur?